Avoiding conflict never works

 It is important if you want to keep them happy, and of course, increase your business’ profit.

-Not everyone is born confrontational, but as a business owner and a leader, this is something you should learn to do because conflict resolution comes with the job.
+Not everyone is born confrontational, but as a business owner and a leader, this is something you should learn to do because conflict resolution comes with the territory.

 You are bound to encounter countless instances of conflicts while running your business.